Hancock CountyCity Population 8,209

 Freedom Summer Trail

 Freedom Summer Trail is a compilation of 16 historic sites of Freedom Summer 1964 and the Civil Rights Movement in Hattiesburg.
-Guides and audio tour available at HBURGFreedomTrail.org.
+Printed guides are available at the Visitors Center.
+Mon - Sat, 9 a.m. - 5 p.m.

 Hattiesburg Zoo